voxel51/fiftyone/docs/source/getting_started/install.rst

 .. note::

-    FiftyOne is rapidly growing.
+  FiftyOne is growing!
-    `Sign up for the mailing list <https://share.hsforms.com/1zpJ60ggaQtOoVeBqIZdaaA2ykyk>`_ so we can keep you posted on new features as they come out!
+  `Sign up for the mailing list <https://share.hsforms.com/1zpJ60ggaQtOoVeBqIZdaaA2ykyk>`_ to learn about new features as they come out.

 .. _install-prereqs: